patmagauran/HomeServerConfig-Public/Part2-Core.md

 To enable this script, you need to do the following:
 1. Install iptables-persistent: `sudo apt install iptables-persistent`
-2. Copy the rules above into a file in the /etc/iptables/rules.v4 directory
+2. Copy the rules above into the /etc/iptables/rules.v4 file.
+You will be overwriting the contents of this file.
+Feel free to back it up beforehand.
+(Note, this file is also in the deployment directory for easy copying)
 3. Enabled netfilter: `systemctl enable netfilter-persistent`
 4. run `netfilter-persistent reload`
 5. Restart Docker: `systemctl restart docker`